Linesmerrill/Julia.jl/AI.md

 + [SpeechBase.jl](https://github.com/r9y9/SpeechBase.jl).
 + [SPTK.jl](https://github.com/r9y9/SPTK.jl) :: A Julia wrapper for the Speech Signal Processing Toolkit (SPTK), based on the modified version of SPTK.
 + [SynthesisFilters.jl](https://github.com/r9y9/SynthesisFilters.jl) :: Speech Synthesis Filters.
 + [WORLD.jl](https://github.com/r9y9/WORLD.jl) :: A Julia wrapper for WORLD - a high-quality speech analysis, modification and synthesis system.
-WORLD provides a way to decompose a speech signal into: Fundamental frequency (F0), spectral envelope, excitation signal (or aperiodicy used in TANDEM-STRAIGHT), and re-synthesize a speech signal from these paramters.
+WORLD provides a way to decompose a speech signal into: Fundamental frequency (F0), spectral envelope, excitation signal (or aperiodicy used in TANDEM-STRAIGHT), and re-synthesize a speech signal from these parameters.
 See here for the original WORLD.

 ----